 In just four simple steps, I´ll show you how to create a contact form like the one below where anyone can fill out their name, email, and message, and then whenever they click Submit, you’ll get an instant notification in your email inbox.

-- 1 Create a WordPress Contact Form With WPForms / Video
+- 1 How to Create a WordPress Contact Form With WPForms / Video

 - 2 Four Good Reasons Why You Should Create a Contact Form